 Connection to the board’s other interfaces is provided via extension headers for 16 digital IOs, 4 analogue inputs (0-3.5 V, 12 bit at 100 kS/s), 4 analogue outputs (0-1.8 V), and other standard interfaces.
 The STEMlab 125-14 can be powered using the micro-USB port (5 V, 2 A max.), and boards can be daisy-chained over SATA connection (up to 500 Mbps) for more-demanding workloads.

 If you’ve got a commercial project that requires on-the-go signal analysis, Red Pitaya has a solution, so fill out the form below, and ipXchange will get you connected.
-A range of application-specific variants of this board are available, including a 4-input version with a larger FPGA, so get a chat going, and Red Pitaya will direct you to their best board(s) for your project.
+A range of application-specific variants of this board are available, including a 4-input version with a larger FPGA and a connector-less version for more flexible integration, so get a chat going, and Red Pitaya will direct you to their best board(s) for your project.